shajra/nix-example/tools/direnv/README.md

 ```

 Having scripts dynamically modify environment variables has security implications, so Direnv forces users to manually elect into giving this ability to Direnv per-directory.
 You have to rerun `direnv allow` if the `.envrc` file changes.

-<a id="orged7ce38"></a>

-## Next Steps

-Once activated, you can configure your shell or editors to pick up environment settings via Direnv.
-This repository provides tools for integrating with [Zsh via Oh-My-ZSH](../oh-my-zsh/README.md) and [Emacs via a Spacemacs layer](../spacemacs/private/direnv/README.md).